1.1.S.110 Severely disabled (DSP)

 - severe disabilities as a result of head injuries.

-Recipients who receive a special rate disability pension from DVA because of blindness or total and permanent incapacity for work are accepted as being severely disabled.
+Recipients who receive a special rate disability pension from DVA because of blindness or total and permanent incapacity for work are also accepted as being severely disabled.